vladikcomper/md-modules/utils/convsym/README.md

 ### `asm68k_lst` parser

 This parser expects a listing file produced by the **ASM68K** assembler for input.
+Local symbols are also supported by default.

 > **Note**
 >